BA Publishing Media

 Choose the best BA publishing

-Publishing at Oxford Brookes is rated number 2 in the 2016 Guardian University Guide, in the category Journalism, Publishing and Public Relations
+Publishing at Oxford Brookes is rated number 3 in the 2018 Guardian University Guide, in the category Journalism, Publishing and Public Relations - the top-rated publishing programme

 Brookes publishing – the leader